I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/ns-d3d10umddi-d3dwddm2_0ddi_video_capability_recommend_decoder_downsampling.md

 <div class="alert"><b>Note</b>  The decode profile (<b>Guid</b>) member of <b>pOutputDesc</b> can be ignored.
 </div>
 <div> </div>

+`OutputColorSpace`

+The driver returns the recommended color space information of the display frame data.

 ## Remarks
 The driver recommends the down sample parameters such that the video stream can be decoded in real-time.
 If no down sample solution exists that can result in real-time decode, the driver should recommend the configuration that is closest to the real-time solution.